clemsonacm/hackpack/CONTRIBUTING.md

 #### Description

 All data structures and algorithms should include a description section detailing:
-- what it does
+- what it does.
-- the problem(s) that it solves
+- the problem(s) that it solves.
-- how it works
+- how it works.
-- construction and run times in O-notation
+- construction and run times in O-notation.

 #### Reference